circonus-labs/libmtev/docs-md/config/listeners.md

 ### config

+   The general listener framework support respecting the following config keys:

+ * ##### idle_timeout

+   Specifies a time in milliseconds afterwhich if the connection remains idle (no read or write traffic) it will be terminated.
+   The protocol driver must cooperate programmatically to inform the system of such activity; the `mtev_console` and `http` protocols do this.

-   Each listener can access the `config` passed to it; see type-specific documentation.
+   Each listener can access the `config` passed to it; see type-specific documentation for other config keys.